 A blend of clean and bold tones with huge power

 Marshall isn’t exactly synonymous with clean tones, but the monster power afforded by this amp gives tons of headroom, making it a real weapon for pedal users.

-As a brand, Marshall often gets left out of the conversation when it comes to clean amps, but some of their amps are actually capable of producing some incredibly smooth tones, even at high volume, and the Marshall DSL40CR is one of them.
+As a brand, Marshall often gets left out of the conversation when it comes to clean amps, but some of their amps are actually capable of producing some incredibly smooth tones, even at high volume.
+The Marshall DSL40CR is one of them (full DSL40CR review here).
 There is a total power output of 40 watts, achieved by way of 4 x ECC83 preamp tubes and 2 x EL34 power tubes.

 Headroom is a term that is often thrown around in the context of clean amplifiers.
 In essence, it refers to how loud you can get the amplifier before it starts to hit the point of breakup.
-Once the sound breaks up it becomes distorted, and is no longer clean, so, the higher the volume is before reaching breakup, the more headroom there is.
+Once the sound breaks up, it becomes distorted and is no longer clean.
+So, the higher the volume before reaching breakup, the more headroom there is.
 Lots of headroom is a desirable feature if you’re looking for a clean amp, as it gives you more useable volume with your desired tone.